Anthony-Vuong/Learning_Embedded_CPP/Nucleo_STM32_L476RG_Exercises/Blinky/README.txt

 The source code here, use typedef structs to get rid of some of the defines, and instead use typedef structs for GPIOA and RCC(Reset Clock Control).

-Blinky_2 contains the source code to blink an LED(LD2) on the Nucleo STM32lg476rg board.
+Blinky_3 contains the source code to blink an LED(LD2) on the Nucleo STM32lg476rg board.
 Similar to v1 and v2, but instead we've added include header files from the MCU Package from st.com and have them as resource in our projects.
 The source code we have to implement is further reduced and much more readable.

+Blinky_4 contains the source code to blink an LED(LD2) on the Nucleo STM32lg476rg board.
+This time we are the BSRR to turn the LED on and off through BIT SET RESET REGISTER.
+We write a 1 to the BIT-21 which contains the the reset bit for Port 5.